 Will we Need Vaccination Passports for Post Vaccine Travel?

 While the UK places civil liberties front and centre, other countries take a less liberal approach.
 There is no escape from the fact that travel to such places is likely to require evidence of inoculation.

-Currently, the World Health Organisation are exploring a vaccination certification program.
+Currently, the World Health Organisation is exploring a vaccination certification program.
 This is likely to be based on the international ‘yellow card’ used to prove immunisation from yellow fever demanded by some countries before entry is granted.

 Countries will look to protect their citizens.
 Each will take a different approach to their immunisation programs, and will advance them at a different pace.
 Until an adequate percentage of their populations are immunised, each government will be wary of incoming travellers for fear of further outbreaks.

 Many businesses are likely to follow suit to protect the safety of their passengers too.
-The most prominent example so far is Qantas airlines, who have said it will be essential for passengers before they are allowed to board.
+The most prominent example so far is Qantas airlines, which have said it will be essential for passengers before they are allowed to board.
 Perfectly reasonable given the safeguards that have been put in place this year.

-It is reasonable to expect that for the foreseeable future, producing proof of immunisation will make post vaccine travel much easier.
+It is reasonable to expect that for the foreseeable future, producing proof of immunisation will make post-vaccine travel much easier.